ondrej-kvasnovsky/design-patterns-handbook/clean-code-patterns/clarify-responsibility.md

 }
 ```

-In order to see how the newly refactored will be used, have a look at this sample of test code that was created while refactoring.
+In order to see how the newly refactored class is going to be used, have a look at this sample of test code that was created while refactoring.

 ```
 import org.jetbrains.spek.api.Spek